JCLOS305/Code-Refactor/README.md

 * WHEN I view the structure of the HTML elements
 * THEN I find that the elements follow a logical structure independent of styling and positioning
 * WHEN I view the image elements
-* THEN I find accessible alt attributes
+* THEN I find accessible alt attributesgi
 * WHEN I view the heading attributes
 * THEN they fall in sequential order
 * WHEN I view the title element